I’m Corey Steel Taylor, a 19-year-old photographer and artist from Glasgow.

 My work lives between intuition and inquiry: half gut feeling, half obsession with how seeing how the world can be twisted, slowed, or reframed.

-My path began early-back when I still had a squeaky voice and a borrowed camera.
+My path began early.
+Back when I still had a squeaky voice and a borrowed camera.
 At 12, my photographs found their way into a Scottish museum exhibition, part of a project documenting overlooked lives: disability, migration & survival.

 Since then, my practice has grown more colorful.
 It remains rooted in candor and concept, in treating the everyday as the possibility of heaven.
 Each picture aims to asks not just what do you see?
 But what does seeing do to you?

 Thank you for reading me talking about me.
-If my work resonates with you, I’d love to hear from you.